 17.)
 Will my photos be PG?
 What if I'm modest?

 This is something I go over with each couple when they hire me.
 The pictures I take are completely up to your comfort level.
 If you don't want me to leave your head, I won't.
 If you want specific shots during the birth I will try my best to get those, and if there are things you don't want photographed I will honour those wishes.
 When I put your Birth Story together, by default I make sure the images are safe for all eyes.
-But if you want the beautiful shots included that might be on the more graffic side, I will be happy to include them for you.
-Always know that if you signed a model release you will have discretion as to which photos are seen.
+But if you want the beautiful shots included that might be on the more graphic side, I will be happy to include them for you.
+Always know that if you signed a model release you will have discretion as to which photos are seen as you will choose between PG rated only, or any and all.
 I will also step out of the room when it's appropriate.
 No one needs to be the watched pot, and there are times when photographs aren't as important as your privacy.
-We also spend time during your pregnancy getting to know each other, so I won't be a complete stranger in the room.

 18.)
-Will my photos be in colour or b&w?
+Will my photos be in colour or black & white?

 19.)
 Do you "photoshop" my images?